Gibbs College: History

 In 1911, Katharine Gibbs and her sister Mary Ryan opened their first secretarial school in Providence, Rhode Island.
 Initially, the school was not marketed specifically to women, but labor shortages from World War I pushed more women into the work space and, by 1917, the school was advertising “Secretarial Training for Educated Women”.
 The Gibbs schools promoted a message of female empowerment, while focusing on the type of education that would be most valuable to women at the time.
 The Gibbs schools promoted the ideas that secretarial training was the path to a career for women.
 Capitalizing on gender-based restrictions of the time, Gibbs created an educational empire.

 To set it apart from other secretarial schools of the era, the Gibbs school was marketed as selecting only women of a high socioeconomic status, making them highly appealing to young women from elite backgrounds.
-Gibbs distinguished her schools from her competitors, and she did so by offering courses in dressing appropriately, serving tea, and other societal refinements.
+Gibbs distinguished her schools from her competitors, and she did so by offering courses in dressing appropriately, serving tea, and other social refinements.
 With the rise of feminism in the 1960s and 1970s secretarial schools began to fade.
 The decline of the Gibbs school as an elite option for women was the result of its own gender-based marketing tactics.
 In 1968, the Gibbs family sold the schools to corporate buyers, who worked to transition the schools' identity.

-After being sold it specialized in education in industries such as graphical design, business administration, computer technology, criminal justice, and health care (medical assistants).
-It was a less-than-two-year college that did not offer tracks or classes in fields such as psychology, mathematics, or other four-year degree classes.
-None of the credits earned at the school were transferable to a four-year college due to lack of properly vetted teachers and the for-profit nature of the school.
+After being sold, it specialized in education in industries such as graphical design, business administration, computer technology, criminal justice, and medical assistants.